TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Overview

-\fakeparagraph{\oursystem in a nutshell.} \oursystem consists of two components (i.e., the client and server engines) and involves four parties (i.e., data owner, data producer, data consumer, and the database server), as illustrated in \rfig{arch}.
-Data producers are devices that generate and upload time series data, such as wearables and IoT devices.
-A \textit{data producer} runs \oursystem's client engine which handles stream preprocessing~(\rsec{stream-writing}) and securely storing~(\rsec{efficient-dec}) the data on untrusted servers. \textit{Data consumers} are entities (e.g., services) that are authorized to access user's data to provide added value, such as visualizations, monitoring, and predictions.
-Data consumers (i.e., principals) leverage \oursystem's client engine to send queries~(\rsec{functions}).
-Data owners are entities who own the data generated by data producing devices and can express flexible access permissions to their data~(\rsec{keymanagement}). \oursystem executes statistical queries directly on compressed and encrypted data.
-The server engine builds and maintains private aggregate indices over encrypted data streams for fast processing of statistical queries~(\rsec{index}).
-Our encryption scheme enables fast data processing and flexible and powerful access control, while maintaining low query response times~(\rsec{efficient-dec}). \oursystem instances are stateless and therefore horizontally scalable.
+\oursystem's architecture is analogous to that of conventional times-series databases~\cite{BTrDB, chronix, influxdata,aws1,aws2}, where a standard distributed key-value store is extended with additional logic for time series workloads. \oursystem includes a trusted \emph{client library} to realize end-to-end encryption paired with access control and integrity verification. \oursystem consists of two components (i.e., the client and server libraries) and involves four parties (i.e., data owner, data producer, data consumer, and database server), as illustrated in \rfig{arch}.
+A \textit{data producer} is an entity (e.g., IoT device) that generates and uploads time series data, and runs \oursystem's client library which handles stream preprocessing and encryption.
+The \emph{data owner} can express access permissions to its generated data.
+Meanwhile, \textit{data consumers} are entities (e.g., services) that are authorized to access a user's data to provide added value, such as visualizations, monitoring, and diagnoses. \oursystem's server executes statistical and analytical queries directly on encrypted data. \oursystem supports a rich set of foundational queries that are widely used in time series workloads~(\rsec{functions}), i.e., statistical queries (e.g., min/max/mean), analytics (e.g., prediction, trend detection), and lifecycle operations (e.g., ongoing data summarization, deletion).
+The server builds \emph{in-memory encrypted indices} to support fast queries and analytics~(\rsec{index}). \shorten{Our encryption-based access control construction enables fast data processing and flexible and fine-grained access control, while maintaining low query response time~(\rsec{efficient-dec}).}